online-judge-tools/oj/docs/run-ci-on-your-library.en.rst

 ===================================================================

 If you are a competitive programmer, you probably have an in-house library for competition programming for yourself.
-Such libraries are normally tested manually by submissions using the library to existing contest problems and checking the result is AC or not”.
+Such libraries are normally tested manually by submissions using the library to existing contest problems and checking the result is AC or not.

 But this is a very cumbersome task.
 And it's frequently forgotten or omitted.
 For example, "the changes are small and I can skip the test!".